 This week I had a meeting with my 3rd RMO since last year's devastating earthquake in Christchurch.
 It was bad, I got freaked out and sought help (I'd like to clarify that I was at the epicenter of the quake standing in the center of downtown staring at the Christchurch Cathedral as it fell on the cars parked in front of it).
 I was brushed off.
 When I had to go to my Dr. here in NZ to treat the all over body rash I developed shortly after due to my extreme anxiety caused by subsequent mini quakes here in Wellington he told me to take antihistamine and gave me prednisone.
 I asked for valium, he said no. Too addictive.
 Ok.
-I know housewives who get valium and xanax when their kids make them angry.
 I get stuck in downtown Christchurch with buildings falling down around me and I get antihistamine.
 Do you know how prednisone interacts with an already freaked out woman?
 Ask my kids.

 So, I asked the regional RMO to help me out.
-She said I should be taking anti anxiety pills until the rash is under control and I stop freaking out whenever the neighbor takes his wheelie bin to the curb (sounds kinda like an earthquake).
+She said I should be taking anti anxiety pills until the rash is under control and I stop freaking out whenever the neighbor takes his wheelie bin to the curb (sounds kind of like an earthquake).
 Great, I will just take my email from her to the local doc and surely he will write me a prescription.
 Nope.
 Too addictive, he told me to try drinking some wine before bedtime it will help you relax.
-I did take his advice and started drinking a lot of wine.
+I did take his advice and started drinking a wine.
+Lots and lots of wine.
 It helped in the moment but my liver was not happy.

 Then, the Embassy sent my husband back to Christchurch.
 This I did not like.
 Let's not even mention that they have had thousands of aftershocks since last February and a big one over Christmas that brought down more rubble.
 Nobody died so I guess they figured it was ok to send embassy staff back for another Codel.
 Adrian was totally ok with that, I wasn't.
 He's much braver than me.
 So, off I went to shoot an email to the original RMO again to let her know my rash is back and what does she recommend I do about it?
 A month later I received a small vial filled with 10 pills for "emergencies".
 Whatever.
 My time of crisis is over and the pills remain sealed in the bottle.
 Let me emphasize that I am not interested in being medicated 24 hours a day.
 I like being silly and impulsive and having a clear head.
 I was simply looking for something to calm me down (instantly) in case another big one hit and I needed to calm down.
 In the days after February 22, 2011 I remember wishing that someone would just put me in an induced coma for a few days, just so I could get some peace.
 I was so upset and nervous that I would have rather been unconscious.